cscorley/dissertation/chapters/4_dit/0_intro.md

 A simple, example ownership metric is the number of times a developer has committed changes to a file.
 That is, if over the software history Johanna modified `foo.py` 20 times, while Heather only has 5 modifications to `foo.py`, then we consider Johanna as the owner of `foo.py`.
-Here, we assign all tasks related to `foo.py` to Johanna.
+Here, we would assign all tasks related to `foo.py` to Johanna.